Amiory/basic-nodejs-apis/README.md

 ```

 - `server.js`: Main server file where the HTTP server is created and routes are defined.
+- `userController.js`: Contains functions for handling requests related to users.
 - `middleware.js`: Contains middleware functions for logging and error handling.
 - `package.json`: Project metadata and dependencies.
 - `package-lock.json`: Exact versions of installed dependencies.